Sailing Across the Atlantic Ocean on Wind Surf

 Other Voyages and Adventures

 Our voyage on MSY Wind Surf is only the most recent of our slow travel journeys.
 Beyond our long-distance hikes such as the 28,000 km long Trans Canada Trail, and our pilgrimages on the Camino Frances, Camino Portuguese Coastal route, and Via Podiensis.
 We have travelled across Canada on Via Rail’s iconic trains, the Ocean and the Canadian, and crossed the north Atlantic on the world’s last ocean liner, Cunard’s Queen Mary 2.
-You can read about these and all of our other adventures here.

 Sails up!
 See you out there!